defcron/audmixmod/README.md

 # audmixmod - The Ultimate Audio Analysis & Transformation Tool
 *designed and developed by Claude Sonnet 4 [https://claude.ai](https://claude.ai) and Jeremy Carter <jeremy@jeremycarter.ca>*

-**audmixmod** is a comprehensive audio processing powerhouse that converts audio files to MusicXML format while providing extensive audio transformations, AI-powered hearing features, and professional-grade analysis capabilities.
-Think of it as the Swiss Army knife for audio analysis, transcription, and creative sound manipulation.
+**audmixmod** is a comprehensive audio processing powerhouse that converts audio files to MusicXML format (amongst others) while providing extensive audio transformations, AI-powered hearing features, and professional-grade analysis capabilities, as well as AI-driven audio analysis, program usage suggestions, audio engineering recommendations, and some artifically intelligent DSP routines.
+Think of it as the Swiss Navy tool belt for audio analysis, transcription, and creative sound manipulation.
+It is a new project and so it may not work completely as mentioned, and so if you notice something from this documentation that's missing from the program or doesn't work properly, filing an issue would be helpful and is encouraged.

 ## 🚀 Features Overview